-- Your current balls just won't go in the direction you are hitting it.
+- Your current balls just won't go in the direction you want them too.

 3. Everyone is telling you that a new set of golf balls is what will take your game to the next level (and help you with your slice).

-Whichever one of these you fall under, this is the right article for you.
+Whichever one of these golf ball review you fall under, this is the right article for you.
 It is often difficult to find a golf ball that gives you complete performance.

 In A Hurry?

-Have done our due diligence, I am thrilled to give you our winner.
+But we've done our due diligence - and I'm thrilled to give you our winner.

-It is built to deliver distance and accuracy.
+It's built to deliver distance and accuracy.
 The accuracy part is the one that matters a lot when it comes to slicing the ball.
-Its reduction in the amount of spin generated when driving it off the tee will mean that the ball is much less likely to go off in an unintended direction.
+This ball delivers a reduction in the amount of spin generated when driving it off the tee, which will mean that the ball is much less likely to go off in an unintended direction.

 Beyond solving the slicing problem, the E6 will also deliver great performance once you are out on the green.
-Solving one issue should never be done at the cost of creating another one.
+Let's face it, solving one issue should never be done at the cost of creating another one.

 Our Test Winner After 40 + Hours Of Research: